-We currently do not have our own manufacturing facilities and rely on third-party manufacturers to supply the quantities of ABI-H0731 used in our clinical trials, the quantities of ABI-H2158 used in our nonclinical studies and drug substance and drug product for our Microbiome program.
-In the past, we have relied exclusively on third-party manufacturers to supply drug substance and drug product materials for our Microbiome program.
-We are currently transitioning some of the third-party manufacturing to a small scale internal manufacturing facility to supply quantities of our microbiome drug substance and drug product for use in our planned nonclinical studies and early phase clinical trials.
+We currently rely on third-party manufacturers to supply the quantities of ABI-H0731, ABI-H2158 and ABI-H3733 used in our clinical and nonclinical studies and the drug substance for our Microbiome program.
+We currently manufacture our microbiome drug product for use in our planned nonclinical studies and early-stage clinical studies; however, we may require third-party manufacturers for subsequent clinical studies or other microbiome drug products.
 In addition, if any product candidate we might develop or acquire in the future receives FDA or other regulatory approval, we will need to either manufacture commercial quantities of the product on our own or rely on one or more third-party contractors to manufacture our products.
 The establishment of internal manufacturing capabilities is difficult and costly, and we may not be successful in doing so.
-If, for any reason, we are unable to establish our own manufacturing capabilities and we are unable to rely on any third-party sources we have identified to manufacture our product candidates, either for clinical trials or, at some future date, for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacturers compounds, drug substance and drug products for nonclinical, clinical and commercial purposes.
+If, for any reason, we are unable to establish our own manufacturing capabilities and we are unable to rely on any third-party sources we have identified to manufacture our product candidates, either for clinical studies or, at some future date, for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacture compounds, drug substance and drug products for nonclinical, clinical and commercial purposes.
 We might not be successful in identifying additional or replacement third-party manufacturers, or in negotiating acceptable terms with any that we do identify.
 If we are unable to establish and maintain manufacturing capacity either on our own or through third parties, the development and sales of our products and our financial performance will be materially and adversely affected.

 In addition, before we or any of our collaborators can begin to commercially manufacture our product candidates, each manufacturing facility and process is subject to regulatory review.
 Manufacturing of drugs for clinical and commercial purposes must comply with the FDA's cGMPs and applicable non-U.S. regulatory requirements.
-The cGMP requirements govern quality control and documentation policies and procedures.
-Complying with cGMP and non-U.S. regulatory requirements will require that we expend time, money, and effort in production, recordkeeping, and quality control to assure that the product meets applicable specifications and other requirements.
+The cGMP requirements govern compliance and documentation policies and procedures.
+Complying with cGMP and non-U.S. regulatory requirements will require that we expend time, money, and effort in production, recordkeeping, and compliance to assure that the product meets applicable specifications and other requirements.
 Any manufacturing facility must also pass a pre-approval inspection prior to FDA approval.
 Failure to pass a pre-approval inspection might significantly delay FDA approval of our product candidates.
 If we or any of our future collaborators fails to comply with these requirements with respect to the manufacture of any of our product candidates, regulatory action could limit the jurisdictions in which we are permitted to sell our products, if approved.
 As a result, our business, financial condition, and results of operations might be materially harmed.